-EUKARYOTIC MICROBIOLOGY
+BIOL2406 EUKARYOTIC MICROBIOLOGY

-(BIOL1017 - Cell Biology and BIOL1018 - Molecular Biology & Genetics and BIOL1262 - Living Organisms II and BIOL1263 - Living Organisms II) OR (BIOC1020 - Cellular Biochemistry and BIOC1021 - Practical Biochemistry 1 and MICR1010 - Introductory Microbiology & Molecular Biology and MICR1011 - Practical Microbiology & Molecular Biology).
+BIOL1017 - Cell Biology, BIOL1262 - Living Organisms I AND BIOL1263 - Living Organisms II OR BIOC1020 - Cellular Biochemistry, BIOC1021 - Practical Biochemistry 1, MICR1010 - Introductory Microbiology & Molecular Biology AND MICR1011 - Practical Microbiology & Molecular Biology.

-A study of the structure and function, taxonomy, reproduction, physiology and ecological applications of the protists and fungi inclusive of: The evolution of the eukaryotic condition; The biological diversity and phylogeny of the protists and fungi; The nutrition and adaptations within the protists and fungi; A systematic study of the major taxonomic groups: Diplomonads, Parabasilids, Euglenoids, Alveolates, Stramenopiles; The Algae: Cyanophyta; Glaucophyta; Rhodophyta; Chlorophyta, Streptophyte algae; The Fungi & fungal-like microorganisms; Reproduction in the protists and fungi; Ecology, economic importance and management of the protists and fungi.
+A study of the structure and function, taxonomy, reproduction, physiology and ecological applications of the protists and fungi inclusive of: The evolution of the eukaryotic condition; The biological diversity and phylogeny of the protists and fungi; The nutrition and adaptations within the protists and fungi; A systematic study of the major taxonomic groups: Diplomonads, Parabasilids, Euglenoids, Alveolates, Stramenopiles; The Algae: Cyanophyta; Glaucophyta; Rhodophyta; Chlorophyta, Streptophyte algae; The Fungi & fungal-like microorganisms; Reproduction in the protists and fungi; Ecology and economic importance of the protists and fungi; Ecology, economic importance and management of the protists and fungi.
+Ecology and economic importance of the protists and fungi; Management of the protists and fungi.